charlesneimog/py4pd/docs/python-users/info.md

 -   :fontawesome-brands-python: __Example__

     This function uses `logpost` in C PureData API to log messages using levels.
-For example, if you use `#!python logpost(4, "PureData message in level 4")`, the message will appear in console just if the user had selected to show the messages of level 4 in PureData Console.
+For example, if you use `#!python logpost(4, "PureData message in level 4")`, the message will appear in the console just if the user had selected to show the messages of level 4 in PureData Console.

     ``` py
     import pd